itjraymond/java.fun_with_types/README.md

 ```

 &nbsp;
-From psql prompt, you can show the databases `\l` and you can switch to the `products` database: `\c products`.
+From psql prompt, you can show the databases with `\l` and you can switch to the `products` database: `\c products`.

 Now you can develop your application with a database of your choice - this is a good setup for `inner development
-loop`, a term coined by Thomas Vitale.
+loop`, I believe a term coined by Thomas Vitale.

 &nbsp;